by Diana Adams

-I’ve read stories about people who write their post, then they set it aside for a day or two, then they go back to it.
+I’ve read stories about people who write their posts, then set it aside for a day or two, then go back to them.
 What is all that about?
 If you are only blogging once a month, I suppose that’s feasible.
 My advice is to sit down, write your post and get it done!

 9. If you’re rushed, push out a nicely written 300-word post

 Not every post has to be long and thought-provoking.
 I love short and sweet 300-word posts too.
 I can write those in 15 minutes.